xcart/xcart-docs/_pages/kb_en/modules/pdf_invoices.md

 order: 196
 published: true
 ---
-The [PDF Invoices module](https://market.x-cart.com/addons/PDF-Invoice.html "PDF Invoices") allows to issue invoices in .pdf format and attach such invoices to messages.
+The addon [PDF Invoices](https://market.x-cart.com/addons/PDF-Invoice.html "PDF Invoices") allows you to issue invoices in .pdf format and attach such invoices to messages.

-To install the module follow the giudes from {% link "Installing addons from the Marketplace" ref_Vn1mMUw9 %}.
+To install the addon, follow the instructions from {% link "Installing Addons from the Marketplace" ref_Vn1mMUw9 %}.

-When installed proceed to the module settings page to configure it:
+Once the addon has been installed, proceed to the addon settings page to configure it:

 ![installed.png]({{site.baseurl}}/attachments/ref_4pIx0x0g/installed.png)

-The "PDF Invoices module" settings are as follows:
+The PDF Invoices addon settings are as follows:
 ![settings-page.png]({{site.baseurl}}/attachments/ref_4pIx0x0g/settings-page.png)

 * **Invoice file name pattern** : This field allows to rename the default .pdf invoice filename to any store specific one if required.
 Use _[orderNumber]_ pattern text to provide the order number position.
-* **Send the invoice attachment in the mail** : If enabled a .pdf invoice file will be attached to every e-mail (to both admin and customer) that contains an order link.
+* **Send the invoice attachment in the mail** : If enabled a .pdf invoice file will be attached to every email (to both admin and customer) that contains an order link.
-* **Clear order email content when the invoice is attached** : If enabled, the text of an order confirmation e-mail won't contain any information about the order.
-All info about the order will be attached to the e-mail in a .pdf invoice.
+* **Clear order email content when the invoice is attached** : If enabled, the text of an order confirmation email won't contain any information about the order.
+All info about the order will be attached to the email in a .pdf invoice.

 **Submit** the settings to make them active.

-When enabled and configured the module adds an **Open PDF invoice** button to the order confirmation page a customer sees after placing an order and to the order details page that a customer can view in his account in the **Orders** section:
+Once enabled and configured, the addon adds the button **Open PDF invoice** to the order confirmation page a customer sees after placing an order and to the order details page that a customer can view in his account in the **Orders** section:

 <div class="ui stackable two column grid">
   <div class="column" markdown="span"><i>Order confirmation page</i>![cus-invoice.png]({{site.baseurl}}/attachments/ref_4pIx0x0g/cus-invoice.png)</div>